kmpm/nodemcu-uploader/doc/USAGE.md

 * --help will show some help
 * --start_baud set at a default of 115200 (the speed of the nodemcu at boot in later versions of the firmware)
-* --baud are set at a default of 115200
+* --baud are set at a default of 115200.
+This setting is used for transfers and such.
 * --port is by default __/dev/ttyUSB0__,
   __/dev/tty.SLAB_USBtoUART__ if on Mac and __COM1__ on Windows
 * the environment variable __SERIALPORT__ will override any default port